 Existing gasoline dispensing facilities that operate on or before the effective date shall not be required to replace their ISD systems to comply with the requirements of subsection 9.2.4(a) and 9.2.4(b) until the ISD system’s end of useful life.
 All replacement ISD systems must comply with the requirements of subsections 9.2.4(a) and 9.2.4(b).

-PHASE I PERFORMANCE STANDARDS AND SPECIFICATIONS
+Phase I Performance Standards and Specifications

 Table 3-1 summarizes the Phase I Performance Standards and Specifications applicable to all Phase I vapor recovery systems.

 Phase I Efficiency / Emission Factor